berzerk0/GitPage/How-To-Guides/FirstCTF_2of2_TamingTheBulldog.md

 ### Locating the Target

-Let's get our toolset warmed up and ready to work - boot up your Kali VM. <br>
+Let's get our tools ready to work - Boot up your Kali VM. <br>
 Upon boot, type `ifconfig` and ensure it has been automatically assigned a host-only IP address starting with `192.168.56.xx`

 <br>